Best Crust For Sweet Potato Pie (Soul Food Approved)

 How to bake a sweet potato pie crust the right way

-Here’s what works, after testing countless times in my own kitchen:
+Here’s what works, after testing countless times in my own kitchen.
+(And after plenty of pies that taught me what not to do, too!)

 - Start with a chilled crust (Let the prepared crust chill for six hours, or preferably overnight)